joelannenberg/Tip-Calculator/README.md

 Difficulties:

-Getting the default tip percentage to actually affect and update the CALCULATED tip and bill.
-Changing the default tip would just change the selector on tipControl, but would not update the calculations described.
+Getting the default tip percentage in the Settings View to update the CALCULATED tip and bill.
+Changing the default tip would just change the selector on the Settings View, but would not update the calculations on ViewController.

 ## License